ppy/osu-wiki/news/2018-09-18-the-qat-gazette-august-2018.md

 ---
 layout: post
 title: "The QAT Gazette: August 2018"
-date: 2018-08-18 12:00:00 +0000
+date: 2018-09-18 10:00:00 +0000
 ---

-Modding discussion feature requests, potential changes to hybrid mode mapsets, and an update on awaited Beatmap Nominator applications — all your mapping and modding news from the past month is inside!
+Modding discussion feature requests, potential changes to hybrid mode mapsets, and an update on awaited Beatmap Nominator applications—all your mapping and modding news from the past month is inside!

 ![](/wiki/shared/news/banners/qat-blog-logo.png)